Published on 2/14/2022, 4:57:00 PM

 DUI cases in Maryland are prosecuted by Assistant States Attorneys, hired by each County's State's Attorney's Office.
 Their job is to ensure that you are convicted, and they've been trained on how to try cases.
 It may be foolish to go up against a professional prosecutor alone, without an advocate in your corner.
 Additionally, a prosecutor may offer a weaker plea bargain if they don't believe you intend to challenge the evidence.

-Do you need a lawyer for your first DUI?
+Do you need a lawyer for your first offense DUI?
 Yes, to protect your rights and make the prosecutor respect your defenses.

-4. You may be overlooking important legal defenses
+4. You may be overlooking important legal defenses that lawyers won't.

 There are countless DUI and DWI defenses you might be overlooking if you choose not to hire an attorney for your first DUI.
 Some examples include: